 To support remuneration decision-making, an effective performance management framework is operated.
-Business performance is assessed across the Group using a balanced scorecard approach comprising of financial and nonfinancial metrics.
+Business performance is assessed across the Group using a balanced scorecard approach comprising of financial and non-financial metrics.

 A strong risk governance model is in place which manages against the Group's appetite for risk.
-The risk types considered are set out in the Risk Management Framework and include Market risk, Credit risk, Funding and Liquidity risk, Capital risk, People risk, Operational risk, Conduct risk, Regulatory and legal risk, Governance risk, financial reporting risk and Insurance risk.
+The risk types considered are set out in the Risk Management Framework and include for example, conduct risk, operational risk and regulatory and legal risk.